Donation to Spokane Valley museum requires call to the bomb squad

 It’s not unusual for people to walk into the Spokane Valley Heritage Museum with boxes of historical artifacts unearthed in the attic or garage.
 But it is unusual for such a donation of historical items to result in a visit from the bomb squad.

 A local resident brought in a box of World War I items Wednesday that included historical battlefield photographs, an American military helmet, a German military helmet, a gas mask and a military uniform jacket.
-Also in the box were several artillery shells and bullets, which made Museum director Jayne Singleton pause.
+Also in the box were several artillery shells and bullets, which made museum director Jayne Singleton pause.

 Singleton knew from experience that old military ordinance can be unstable.
-About fifteen years ago, someone brought in a box of donations that included a World War II-era hand grenade.
-When she asked the woman if the grenade had been decommissioned, the woman said she didn’t know, but said it must be safe because her husband had had it for decades.
+About 15 years ago, someone brought in a box of donations that included a World War II-era hand grenade.
+When she asked the woman if the grenade had been decommissioned, the woman said she didn’t know, but said it must be safe because her husband had kept it for decades.
 In that case, Singleton called the bomb squad and found the grenade was still live.

 With that previous situation in mind, Singleton removed the box from the building and made a phone call.